lightpack/docs/relationships-intro.md

 This universal naming makes your migrations and queries consistent, readable, and future-proof.

+> **Column Naming Convention:**
+> Lightpack requires you to name your polymorphic columns as `morph_id` and `morph_type`—no exceptions.
+This is a deliberate design choice.
+To avoid awkward column names like `commentable_id`, `articleable_id`, or `imageable_id`, Lightpack keeps it simple and predictable.
+Your schema is always easy to interpret, and your code stays clean.

 ---

 ### When (Not) to Use Polymorphic Relations